nothingstopsme/winusb-usbaudio/README.md

 # winusb-usbaudio

 This project is aimed at implementing the similar function as provided by [USBaudio](https://github.com/rom1v/usbaudio) on Windows system.
-Feel free to fork and whatever modification you like.
+Feel free to fork and modify it to meet your need.

 ## Prerequisites